HDRUK/hutch/website/docs/users/getting-started/configuration/manager.md

 UserAccounts:
   RequireConfirmedEmail: # true or false.
 Send confirmation email for user accounts if true.
+  Registration: # set as 'free', 'limited' or 'disabled'
+  # 'free' - allows new account registration
+  # 'limited' - allows registration if email in AllowList
+  # 'disabled' - disables registration altogether

 ActivitySourcePolling:
   PollingInterval: 5 # set to a negative value will disable polling altogether